-I have a back yard veggie patch and grow most of my own food there.
+I have a veggie patch and grow most of my food there.
 As I am in Queensland, I can garden all year round, moving from summer to winter crops as required.
-For a long time I only ever planted food-producing plants and considered growing flowers, just for their beauty, a luxury and a waste of space.
-Then one year I grew flowers in the garden, alongside the veggies, and noticed a significant increase in the yield for that year.
-This was due to the fact that the flowers attracted more insects, and in particular bees, to my garden and I, therefore, had a much higher rate of pollination, resulting in better fruiting of my plants.
+For a long time I only ever planted food-producing plants and considered growing flowers a luxury and a waste of space.
+Then one year I grew flowers in the garden, alongside the veggies, and noticed a significant increase in the yield that year.
+This was due to the flowers attracting more insects, and in particular bees, to my garden increasing the rate of pollination, resulting in better fruiting of my plants.